social-media-ethics-automation/book/book_contents/ch04_data/01_anatomy_of_tweet/03_grouping_data_types.md

 We'll demonstrate lists later in Chapter 5: History of Social Media.

 ## Dictionaries
-The other method of grouping data that we will discuss here is called a "dictionary" (sometimes also called a "maps").
+The other method of grouping data that we will discuss here is called a "dictionary" (sometimes also called a "map").

 You can think of this as like a language dictionary where there is a word and a definition for each word.
 Then you can look up any name or word and find the value or definition.